 Mr Jonathan Trollip, the ARC chairman, has degrees in economics and law and has substantial experience as a chairman of ASX listed companies.
-Mr Ronald Phillips AO has significant corporate governance experience and fifteen years in NSW Government as Minister for Health and Deputy Leader of the Opposition.
+Mr Ronald Phillips AO has significant corporate governance experience and fifteen years in the NSW Parliament which included five years as Minister for Health and Deputy Leader of the Opposition.
 Mr. Mark Burrows AO, has significant experience as a director of public companies in Australia and the United Kingdom.
 Mr Burrows during an extensive investment banking career has been the principal advisor to some of the most significant and transformative corporate and government transactions in Australia.